kvistsivk/gen-3-ace/docs/setup/bootstrapping-our-environment.md

     _any_ ARM instruction into a no-op!

 [^3]:
+    Program counter misalignment is typical when using box code payloads, but I see no reason to misalign the `pc` register outside of that.
+It doesn't affect execution, but it _can_ cause trouble with `pc`-relative calculations if you aren't careful

+[^4]:
     These structures are `gSaveBlock1`, `gSaveBlock2`, & `gPokemonStorage`.
 The
     global pointers to them are stored consecutively in memory, which means it's actually possible to dereference all 3 with just 2 instructions: